 Category: Rent Monies

-Rent review clauses are common in leases of commercial property to re-adjust the rent every so often.
+Rent review clauses are common in commercial property leases to re-adjust the rent every so often.

-On a traditional format, this is every three of five years and on an ‘open market’ basis, which basically means what the fair local rent should be.
+On a traditional format, this is every three or five years and on an 'open market' basis, which basically means what the local fair rent should be.

 Plus, they're usually 'upwards only' rent reviews that mean the rent can only go up and not below the initial rent – great news for landlords.